 Some environmental factors could also be possible offenders.
 These include childhood exposure to agricultural pesticides, silica dust, smoke and UV rays.
 Having birth weight less than 2500 gm or being more than 1 month preterm may also be a contributing factor.
 Deficiency of vitamin D has also been implicated in a lot of autoimmune diseases.

 It is quite difficult to diagnose Lupus or SLE as there is no specific test that can diagnose it.
 The symptoms are quite vague and generalized making it difficult even for a clinical diagnosis.
 All the same, a few tests are helpful in making the right diagnosis.
 These are ANA, presence of more than 0.5g protein or casts in urine, low Haemoglobin, low WBC, low platelet count and low lymphocyte count.

 Symptoms of SLE or Lupus

 Symptoms of SLE or Lupus vary from patient to patient.
-Often the symptoms are quite vague and tend to be mistaken for many other diseases.
+Often the symptoms are quite vague and doctors tend to mistake them for many other diseases.
 It can attack a number of systems of the human body including the kidneys, heart, lungs, joints, bones and skin.
 The disease tends to attack one or more of the systems in each individual patient.
-Depending upon the systems affected in an individual, the symptoms can vary quite widely.
+Depending upon the systems that SLE affects in an individual, the symptoms can vary quite widely.
 It is unlikely that 2 cases of SLE will be similar.
 The usual symptoms of lupus in various body systems are as follows-

-- Fever- There is unexplained or chronic fever.
+- Fever- There is chronic fever.
 The usual causes of fever are ruled out but the fever persists.
 It is often low grade fever.